 Valuable Information for those in debt

-When an individual falls into debt, the Advice Centre strongly urges the individual to stay in touch with creditors and advise them of any financial difficulties immediately.
+When an individual falls into debt, it is best to stay in touch with creditors and advise them of any financial difficulties immediately.
 If they do not have this information they may start pressuring the individual to take action with regard to the debt.

-We recommend that in any debt situation, the individual contacts either us or another agency.
-This is a very complex subject to deal with.
+We recommend that in any debt situation, the individual contacts a specialist agency.
+It can be a complex issue.
+See links for organisations that can help.

 Creditors should be informed that an agency's advice is being sought, particularly if the individual has to wait for an appointment at the agency.
 Creditors generally welcome the involvement of a specialist agency and the individual will find it much easier to reach agreement with this advice behind them.